pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

 The code wires the functions with the instance class configured with the proper debug level.
 All functions that use this instance will behave as we exepected regarding the logging mechanism.

-Now lets we are going to modify the code that uses the DI library, the following code injects the *Logger* instance that was configured with the debug level.
+Now we are going to modify the code that uses the DI library, the following code injects the *Logger* instance that was configured with the debug level.

 {% highlight python %}